martinber/noaa-apt/docs/development.md

     - Look for defaults for yaw and scales.

+    - Map for channel B.

+    - Learn whot to ignore drawing map outside the screen.

-    - See what to do with res folder
+    - See what to do with res folder.

     - Add state lines.

-    - Implement resample and timestamp GUI
+    - Implement resample and timestamp GUI.

-    - Remove red line or make it optional
+    - Remove red line or make it optional.

-    - Look for state lines

     - Add warnings for short images when reading telemetry.

-    - Histogram equalization
+    - Histogram equalization, independent for each channel.

     - Check things that can panic/can fail: